Sean-Peterson/ng2-Food-Tracker/README.md

   2. Specs
     * Spec 1: User can create and save a food item
-    * Spec 2: User can see a list of the foods that he/she has eaten
+    * Spec 2: User can see a list of the foods that he/she has eaten and logged
-    * Spec 3: User can see a list of foods that he/she has eaten that shows foods above or below 500 cals
+    * Spec 3: User can see a list of foods that he/she has logged that shows foods above or below 500 cals
-    * Spec 4: User can edit and delete food objects
+    * Spec 4: User can edit food entries

   3. Integration
     * Initial route with all dependencies in Controller
     * Template/html page for `app.component`
-    * component page for `food-list`
+    * component page for `food-display`
-    * component page for `update-food`
+    * component page for `new-food`
     * component page for `edit-food`
     * model for `food`
     * Pipe for `caloricTotal`
-    * Display all foods on food-display with `food-list` component
+    * Display all foods on `food-display` component
-    * Display update food form with `update-food` component
+    * Display update food form with `edit-food` component
     * Display new food form with `new-food` component

   4. UX/UI
-    * Include and modify bootstrap/materialize/etc.
+    * Include and modify bootstrap
     * Develop custom style

   5. Polish